Inked in Blood (band)

 Inked in Blood was an American Christian metalcore and melodic hardcore group.
 They come from Portland, Oregon.
 The band started making music in 2001 and disbanded in 2007.
-Their first show was December 2001 in Portland, OR with Knives Out.
+Their first show was December 2001 in Portland with Knives Out.
 The band released two demos, one extended play, Awakening Vesuvius, in 2004.
 Their first studio album, Lay Waste the Poets, was released by Facedown Records, in 2005.
 The subsequent studio album, Sometimes We Are Beautiful, was released by Facedown Records, in 2007, as their final recording.

-Background

-Inked in Blood Christian hardcore and Christian metal band from Portland, Oregon.
-Their final line up was vocalist Joey Trump, guitarists Matt McDonnell and Kelly Mullinix, bassist Steven Gosvener, and drummer Stephen Poole.